yaroslavros/httpbis-outdated-proxy-config/draft-rosomakho-httpbis-outdated-proxy-config.md

 To mitigate this risk, clients MUST implement appropriate rate limiting or throttling mechanisms when acting on stale configuration indications.
 For example, a client may choose to ignore repeated `?1` responses within a minimum refresh interval or apply exponential backoff when encountering multiple stale signals in quick succession.

 Clients SHOULD validate the authenticity and integrity of any fetched configuration before applying it, and ensure that configuration refreshes do not interfere with ongoing connection or session state.

+## Inapplicability to Non-CONNECT Proxying Modes

+This mechanism is not intended for use with HTTP/1.1 proxying models that rely on the "absolute-form" request URI defined in {{Section 3.2.2 of H1}} with methods other than CONNECT.
+In such configurations, all client headers may be forwarded by the proxy to the destination server.
+This can result in unintended disclosure of internal configuration metadata.

+Clients MUST ensure that the `Proxy-Config` header is only sent when the proxying mode provides a clear separation between hop-by-hop headers (intended for the proxy) and end-to-end headers (intended for the destination server).
+This includes CONNECT-based methods such as CONNECT ({{Section 9.3.6 of HTTP}}), {{CONNECT-UDP}}, {{CONNECT-IP}} and templated {{CONNECT-TCP}}.
+These methods establish a tunnel or encapsulation that ensures `Proxy-Config` header is visible only to the proxy and is not forwarded to the destination server even if the proxy does not recognize it.

 # IANA Considerations